 If the property has gone to auction or completely foreclosed, the property owner is generally responsible for all fees surrounding foreclosure and the entirety of the outstanding mortgage to retain ownership.

-2. How do you buy redemption properties?
+2. How do you buy a redemption property?

 Redemption properties are frequently purchased in auctions through entities like Xome.
 The bidding process for a redemption property is identical to that of an REO or non-bank owned property, the experiences differ in the closing and transfer of title.
 For example, a foreclosure sale can occur and a new buyer may have a claim to the property, but the foreclosure deed will not be recorded until after the Right of Redemption period has expired.
 Until this point, the defaulting buyer has the right to make all parties whole and reclaim their property.